Feyerabend/ABC80/abc802/CPM.md

 'You couldn't go wrong with buying an IBM,' originally used when considering mainframes, underscored the reliability and growing popularity of the IBM PC.
 Even though PC-DOS (IBM's version of MS-DOS) was built on a 'clone' of CP/M, it evolved and laid the foundation for a large developer market.

-This shift created a competitive software market for the PC, where previously individual computer brands / computers, had fought for dominance.
+*This shift created a competitive software market for the PC, where previously individual computer brands / computers, had fought for dominance.*

-## New alternative?
+### Alternative routes

 Computer manufacturers faced critical decisions about their future direction.
 The importance of the PC was evident, but the extent of its impact and the